How to Lead, Manage and Motivate Foreign Workers

 When dealing with people from different cultural backgrounds, it is paramount to keep in mind and respect their cultures.

-For instance, when you want to use recognition and rewards to motivate your workers, note that the expectations vary from one culture to the other.
+For instance, when you want to use recognition and rewards to motivate your workers, note that the expectations vary from one culture to the next.

 Giving reward for a job well done could take the form of trophies, plaques, or affiliation-imbued gifts in some cultures, while others may appreciate more personalized tokens of appreciation.